 Menu

-The Wisconsin Department of Health Services (DHS) announced in March and April 2023 that all BadgerCare Plus members must take action toward keeping coverage.
+The Wisconsin Department of Health Services (DHS) announced in March and April 2023 that all BadgerCare Plus and Medicaid SSI members must take action toward keeping coverage.

-1. Make sure your contact information is updated in your MyACCESS app or access.wi.gov account.
+1. Make sure your contact info is up-to-date in your MyACCESS app or access.wi.gov account.
 DHS will be sending letters, emails, and text messages throughout the process.
 Keep your contact information up-to-date so they can reach you.

-You should have received an initial letter from DHS in mid-March or early April of 2023 that tells you when you will need to re-apply or renew.
-If you are instructed to re-apply, you may begin that process immediately.
-If you are instructed to renew, you must wait to renew closer to your renewal date.
-You can find your renewal date in the initial DHS letter or in your MyACCESS account.
+You should have received an initial letter from DHS in mid-March or early April of 2023 telling you what month your renewal is due.
+You can also find your renewal date in your MyACCESS account.

-If you misplaced your initial DHS letter, you can view an electronic copy of the letter in the MyACCESS app or by visiting access.wi.gov.
+If you misplaced your initial DHS letter and selected to receive online communication from DHS, you can view an electronic copy of the letter in the MyACCESS app or by visiting access.wi.gov.
 If you did not receive a letter, please contact your local agency or visit Wisconsin Department of Health Services.

 Next steps

 Stay informed on what you need to do and when you need to do it.
-Listed below are details regarding the specific steps you need to take toward keeping coverage.
-Find the category related to you and expand the content for more information.
-(Remember: You need to either renew your coverage or re-apply for Medicaid.
-One or the other, but not both.)
+Below are details about the steps you need to take toward keeping coverage.

 Expand All Close All